apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/hugegraph-server-idea-setup.md

 At this point, you can view detailed variable information in the debugger.

+#### 5. Log4j2 Configuration

+By default, when running `InitStore` and `HugeGraphServer`, the Log4j2 configuration file path read is `hugegraph-dist/src/main/resources/log4j2.xml`, not `path-to-your-directory/conf/log4j2.xml`.
+This configuration file is read when starting HugeGraphServer using the **script**.

+To avoid maintaining two separate configuration files, you can modify the Log4j2 configuration file path when running and debugging HugeGraphServer in **IntelliJ IDEA**:

+1. Open the previously created `Application` configuration.
+2. Click on `Modify options` - `Add VM options`.
+3. Set the VM options to `-Dlog4j.configurationFile=conf/log4j2.xml`.

 ### Possible Issues

 #### java: package sun.misc does not exist